Lifestyle Inflation Calculator

 CPP & EI reduce your real take-home

 Every paycheque in Canada has deductions beyond income tax.
-In 2025, CPP (Canada Pension Plan)CPP max employee contribution is ~$4,055/year and EI (Employment Insurance)EI premiums are ~$1,049.
+In 2026, CPP (Canada Pension Plan)CPP max employee contribution is $4,230/yr and EI (Employment Insurance)EI premiums are $1,123.
 These fund your retirement pension and temporary income if you lose your job.
-Both come off before your paycheque – your after-tax raise is always smaller than the number on your offer letter.
+Both come off before your paycheque.
+Your after-tax raise is always smaller than the number on your offer letter.

 📍